TalkTalk banbans TeamTeamviewerviewer againagain

 A search of Twitter reveals a series of complaints between March and December, concerning apparent scammers pretending to be TalkTalk representatives and trying to fool users into downloading TeamViewer.

-The Scam Protection page that pops up when a TalkTalk customer tries to visit teamviewer.com specifically states that TT never ask users to access the site, which one can deduce is a reaction to these reports.
+The Scam Protection page that pops up when a TalkTalk customer tries to visit teamviewer.com specifically states that TT never asks users to access the site, which one can deduce is a reaction to these reports. ®

+Updated on 20 December to add: A TalkTalk spokesperson told The Reg: “Protecting customers is our top priority.
+We are filtering a small number of sites that are being used by scammers to take control of customers’ computers and steal from them.

+"To minimize the impact on customers we know use these sites regularly, we have excluded them from the automatic filtering.
+It’s possible that some customers who want to access these sites legitimately for the first time will need to contact us."